Lyz1213/Lyz1213.github.io/_pages/about.md

 I am a second-year Ph.D. student at the School of Computer Science and Engineering at Nanyang Technological University under the supervision of Prof. [Yang Liu](https://personal.ntu.edu.sg/yangliu/).
 Prior to this, I got my master's degree from the School of Informatics of the University of Edinburgh supervised by Prof. [Alan Bundy](https://sweb.inf.ed.ac.uk/bundy/) and Kobby Nuamah, and my bachelor's degree from Beijing University of Posts and Telecommunications.

-My research interest lies in Natural Language Processing, Large Language Models, and their applications in code for code intelligence.

 **Research Interests
 - Natural Language Processing & Large Language Models
 - AI security